supavapes/supavapes-wp/wp-content/plugins/mailchimp-for-wp/readme.txt

 9. Settings page for e-commerce integration with Mailchimp.
 Requires [Mailchimp for WordPress Premium](https://www.mc4wp.com/).

 == Changelog ==

+#### 4.9.20 - Dec 18, 2024

+- Fix Ninja Forms integration field no longer showing up.
+- Fix "link is expired" message because of missing nonce on button to dismiss API key notice.
+- [WPML] Added text_no_lists_selected to the config file so it can be translated.
+Thanks [Diego Pereira](https://github.com/diiegopereira)!

+#### 4.9.19 - Nov 11, 2024

+- Add integration with [Prosopo](https://prosopo.io/), a GDPR compliant anti-spam solution for protecting your sign-up forms against bot sign-ups.
+Thanks [Maxim Akimov](https://github.com/light-source)!

+#### 4.9.18 - Oct 21, 2024

+- Bump required PHP version to 7.2.
+- Prevent non-functional checkbox from showing up on WooCommerce my account page if WooCommerce checkout integration is enabled.
+- Update default form content to include a "for" attribute on the label element.
+- Minor performance optimizations to `MC4WP_Form::get_subscriber_tags()`
+- Begrudgingly rename Mailchimp lists to Mailchimp audiences throughout the plugin's admin interfaces.

 #### 4.9.17 - Sep 17, 2024